Installation

 1. Find the paths of the Blender executable and its Python interpreter.

-For Windows, it is usually in the Program Files, e.g., C:\Program Files\Blender Foundation\Blender 4.0\Blender.exe and C:\Program Files\Blender Foundation\Blender 4.0\4.0\python\bin\python.exe.
+These are usually found in Program Files, e.g., C:\Program Files\Blender Foundation\Blender 4.0\Blender.exe and C:\Program Files\Blender Foundation\Blender 4.0\4.0\python\bin\python.exe.

 2. Create a new virtual environment using Blender’s Python interpreter: